 Addidi Business Angels is a women only angel investment club, which brings together 20-30 female investors, who each commit to invest £20,000.
 The club pool investments in small growth companies.
 Addidi recently invested in Karen Hastings business ‘Cupcake’, which runs clubs and cafes for new mums and their families in London.

-Other female-focused investment groups, while not strictly defined as business angels, include:
+While not strictly defined as business angels, other female-focused investment initiatives include:

 Trapezia The trapezia venture capital fund is currently raising funds for a second investment round.

 Despite the parallels between low levels of female investors and investees, research elsewhere suggests that women aren’t less likely to win investment from mainstream business angel groups.
 They are less likely to ask.
 So if you think that business angel investment may be right for your business, don’t hold back.
 The female-focused funds may well provide the approach and type of support that best suits you, but if they can’t help don’t hesitate to take your pitch to the mainstream.
 The British Business Angels Association represents 100 investment networks across the UK.

 Photo: CC Felipe Neves via Flickr